 Are You Delegating Out of Necessity or Trust?

-Delegation: it’s an art form, but too often, managers and leaders don’t see it that way.
-In fact, most of them don’t delegate enough and end up completing tasks and projects themselves.
+Delegating: it’s an art form, but too often, managers and leaders don’t see it that way.
+As a result, most of them don’t delegate enough and end up completing tasks and projects themselves.
 As a result, 78% of workers believe their boss routinely does work that would be more effectively done by someone else.

 Nod your head if you’ve thought any of the following in your daily work: